sum33it/scalpy/README.md

 ==================================================================
 ScalPy: A python tool to study dynamical systems in cosmology
 ==================================================================
-This code solve dynamical system for scalar fields such as minimally coupled quintessence, tachyon and Galilion.
+This code solves dynamical system for scalar fields such as minimally coupled quintessence, tachyon and Galileon fields.
 We have included two types of potential for each scalar field: power law V(phi)=phi^n and exponential V(phi) = exp(K*phi) where n and K are real constants.